axelzwaans/paws/README.md

 | Profiles | Unfollow a profile | Pass
 | Profiles | View profile detail | Pass

+## Libraries, frameworks and tools

+I used front-end libraries in my app to provide additional functionality, simplify development, and improve the user experience.
+Frameworks were used to provide a set of opinionated tools and guidelines that help structure and organize code, as well as streamline the development process.
+Below is a list of the main libraries and frameworks used:

+- **React** - An open-source JavaScript library used for building user interfaces, which allowed me to create reusable UI components and efficiently manage the state of my applications.

+- **React Bootstrap** - A front-end framework that combines the power of React.js library with the styling of Bootstrap, providing a set of pre-built UI components for building a responsive and mobile-first web application.

+- **Axios** -  I used Axios for making HTTP requests from a web browser or Node.js, providing a simple and consistent API for handling data communication with external resources.

+- **JWT-decode** - A lightweight JavaScript library I used for decoding JSON Web Tokens (JWTs) on the client-side, providing a simple and easy-to-use interface for accessing the claims stored within a JWT.

+- **React-router-dom** - A library for implementing client-side routing, allowing me to create dynamic and navigable user interfaces with multiple views and URLs.

+- **React-dom** - A package in React that provides DOM-specific methods that can be used to render React components in the browser, allowing me to create interactive and dynamic user interfaces.

+- **React-scripts** - A configuration and script setup tool provided by Create React App, which allows me to quickly set up and start building my React app with minimal configuration.

 ## Deployment

 I deployed this app on Heroku, which is a cloud application platform for developers to build, run, and operate their applications.
 These are the steps taken to deploy: